-Most GED test takers will automatically receive a score report after taking the exam.
-Students may also request an additional transcript of their scores by contacting the center where they took the test by phone or mail.
-A GED transcript request form is available on the ACE website for individuals in correctional facilities, military personnel and other overseas test takers.
+Most General Educational Development (GED) test takers will automatically receive a score report after taking the exam.
+Students may also request an additional transcript of their scores by contacting Testing Services online.
+A GED transcript request form is available on the American Council on Education (ACE) website for individuals in correctional facilities, military personnel and other overseas test takers, as well.

 Students who plan to use their GED scores to apply to a college or university will need to follow the same procedures to have a copy of their GED transcripts sent to the admissions offices.

 Each section of the GED is assigned a separate score.
-The tests are scored in two ways: The 'standard score,' which ranges from 200 to 800, and the 'percentile rank,' which ranges from 1-99.
-Because the test is designed to measure the skills acquired in secondary school, both scores are measured in relation to recent high school graduates.
+Because the test is designed to measure the skills acquired in secondary school, scores are measured in relation to recent high school graduates.